Sex work: Gender differences

-Interviews with men and women escorts illuminate gender differences in these escorts' experiences.
-On average, women escorts charged much more than men.
-Compared to traditional women escorts, women in niche markets charged lower rates.
-However, this disparity in rates did not exist for men escorts.
-Men escorts reported widespread acceptance in the gay community; they were much more likely than women to disclose their occupation.
-This community acceptance is fairly unusual to the gay community and not the experience of many women sex workers.
-Also, heterosexual men prostitutes are much more likely than heterosexual women prostitutes to entertain same-sex clients out of necessity, because the vast majority of clients are men.
+Interviews with male and female escorts illuminate gender differences in these escorts' experiences.
+On average, female escorts charged much more than men.
+Compared to traditional female escorts, women in niche markets charged lower rates.
+However, this disparity in rates did not exist for male escorts.
+Male escorts reported widespread acceptance in the gay community; they were much more likely than women to disclose their occupation.
+This community acceptance is fairly peculiar to the gay community and not the experience of many female sex workers.
+Also, heterosexual male prostitutes are much more likely than heterosexual female prostitutes to entertain same-sex clients out of necessity, because the vast majority of clients are men.
 In general, there is a greater social expectation for women to engage in emotional labor than there is for men; there are also greater consequences if they do not.

 Risks

 The potential risks sex work poses to the worker vary greatly depending on the specific job they occupy.
 Compared to outdoor or street-based sex workers, indoor workers are less likely to face violence.
 Street sex workers may also more likely to use addictive drugs, to have unprotected sex, and to be the victim of sexual assault.
 HIV affects large numbers of sex workers, of all genders, who engage in prostitution globally.
 Rape and violence, poverty, stigma, and social exclusion are all common risks faced by sex workers in many different occupations.
 A study of violence against women engaged in street prostitution found that 68% reported having been raped.
 Sex workers are also at a high risk of murder.
-According to Salfati's study, sex workers are 60 to 120 times more likely to be murdered than nonprostitute females.
-Although these features tend to apply more to sex workers who engage in full service sex work, stigma and safety risks are pervasive for all types of sex work, albeit to different extents.
+According to Salfati's study, female prostitutes are 60 to 120 times more likely to be murdered than non-prostitute females.
+Although these features tend to apply more to sex workers who engage in full-service sex work, stigma and safety risks are pervasive for all types of sex work, albeit to different extents.
 Because of the varied legal status of some forms of sex work, sex workers in some countries also face the risk of incarceration, flogging and even the death penalty.